PerceptronV/PerceptronV.github.io/cv.markdown

 * led an online volunteering effort to tutor young children from less advantaged backgrounds, connecting with the YWCA and holding an interactive, online English course over 10 weeks

-* visiting orphanages in Sichuan during Easter to
+* visiting volunteer at an orphanage in Sichuan, Chinese during Easter

 #### Commitments (in-school)